Abe404/create_image_tiles/README.md

 Create evenly sized image tiles from a folder of images

+# GUI:
+There is a windows GUI installer from the releases/tags.

+If you need a GUI for Mac or Linux please create an issue.
+They don't exist due to lack of demand.

+# Command line usage:

 Make sure you have python3 and pip installed (or conda etc)

 ## To install the dependencies (if you use pip)